Sri Petaling LRT station: History

-Like the neighboring Bukit Jalil station, the Sri Petaling station was planned in preparation for and opened in commemoration of the 1998 Commonwealth Games.
-Originally branded as Komanwel station ("Commonwealth" spelled in Malay), the station served as the rail connection between the 1998 Commonwealth Games Athletes Village (now known as the Vista Komanwel condominium complex) and the National Sports Complex via Sukan Negara station (present day Bukit Jalil station).
+Like the neighbouring Bukit Jalil station, it was planned in preparation for and opened in commemoration of the 1998 Commonwealth Games.
+Originally named Komanwel station ("Commonwealth" spelled in Malay), it served as the rail connection between the Commonwealth Games Athletes Village (now known as the Vista Komanwel condominium complex) and the National Sports Complex via Sukan Negara station (today Bukit Jalil station).
+It was then slated to be capable of carrying 24,000 per hour passengers to Bukit Jalil.